-Each HDFS cluster has one name node that is responsible for storing metadata information, like the filename and where the file contents is stored.
+Each HDFS cluster has one name node responsible for storing metadata information, like the filename and where the file’s content is stored.
 This single node limits the number of files you can have in each cluster.
 This is a severe limitation when you deal with millions of small files, typical for machine learning.

 - Smaller and random IO

 Hadoop has not been designed for concurrent high IOPS, which is the IO pattern where flash drives excel.
-Again, lots of small files and low latency requirements from machine learning are a source of such IO patterns.
+Again, many small files and low latency requirements from machine learning are sources of such IO patterns.

 - Scale-out File System

-These file systems have been designed for scale-out workloads, like high performance computing or analytics.
-They deliver the performance required to get the most from your compute nodes or GPUs.
-Some of them have been optimized to take advantage of flash, these are suitable for machine learning use cases.
-Finally, as they offer regular file system interfaces they are great for sharing data also outside a Hadoop cluster.
+These file systems have been designed for scale-out workloads, like high-performance computing or analytics.
+They deliver the performance required to get the most from your computing nodes or GPUs.
+Some of them have been optimized to take advantage of flash; these are suitable for machine learning use cases.
+Finally, as they offer standard file system interfaces, they are great for sharing data also outside a Hadoop cluster.

 - NAS storage via NFS

 Hadoop comes with an integrated driver for NFS storage.
-This option is good for data sharing from outside analytics clusters.
-However, the dated NFS protocol was designed for communication with a single NFS server and it is a major performance bottleneck and not suited for scale-out workloads like Hadoop and other analytics applications.
+This is a suitable option for data sharing from outside analytics clusters.
+However, the dated NFS protocol was designed for communication with a single NFS server.
+Therefore, it is a major performance bottleneck and is not suited for scale-out workloads like Hadoop and other analytics applications.
 Read more about the limitations of NFS in our blog post here.

 - Object Storage

-These are a good option to overcome the problem with a large amount of files/objects.
-However, object storage is designed for "cheap&deep" storage, so it doesn't really check the boxes for small file use cases, like machine learning, nor for scale-out high throughput.
-Many object stores are also unable to share objects as files, which is a pretty big limitation for data sharing.
+Object Storage is a good option to overcome the problem with a large number of files/objects.
+However, object storage is designed for "cheap & deep" storage, so it doesn't really check the boxes for small file use cases, like machine learning or scale-out high throughput.
+Also, many object stores are unable to share objects as files, which is a pretty big limitation for data sharing.

 Quobyte is a parallel, scale-out file system with a native HDFS compatible driver.
 Quobyte can handle all IO workloads, including small file and random IO, and gives you the scalability to grow your cluster to billions of files.